-Lisa Loomis (far left) is delighted to begin her eleventh year at the Children's School!
-She is happy to support the 3-year-old program, as well as the Extended Morning program.
+Lisa Loomis (far left) is delighted to begin her twelfth year at the Children's School, supporting the 3-year-old program.
 Her education includes a B.A. from Cal U in 2003 and an M.Ed. in Early Childhood Education in 2014 from Carlow University.
-Lisa enjoys encouraging her husband, Carl, in the growth of their recruiting business (Solid Rock Executive Search), which support s their passion for hospitality and serving together in their church.
+Lisa enjoys encouraging her husband, Carl, in the growth of their recruiting business (Solid Rock Executive Search), which supports their passion for hospitality and serving together in their church.
 Meanwhile, her Pittsburgh roots have securely anchored her family to the area where she enjoys opportunities to sing, sew, cook, write notes of encouragement, give homemade gifts, capture memories through photography, and find uses for odds and ends from the art closet.

 Caitlin Armbruster (middle left) grew up in Farmington Hills, Michigan where she began her passion for the arts.
 She came to Pittsburgh to earn her Bachelor of Arts degree in Dance from Point Park University.
 Upon graduation, she performed with Pittsburgh Musical Theater and the National Tours of My Little Pony Live! (as Ladybug) and Sesame Street Live! (as Elmo).
 Caitlin is a licensed Pennsylvania Private School Teacher.
 For the past nine years, she has been an Associate Teacher in the Kindergarten classroom.
 She is excited to be taking on the role of the Young 3's Teacher in the Red Room as she enters her tenth school year with the Children's School.